18F/methods/pages/metrics-definition.md

 ## Applied in government research

-No PRA Implications.
+No PRA implications.
 No information is collected from members of the public.

 ## Additional resources